gdbroman/broman.blog/category/essays.md

 permalink: essays
 ---

-I can't stand anything I've written that s more than 10 days old.
+Read anything older than 10 posts ago at your own risk.
+I can't stand it.